Menopause and UTIs

 - Consider hormone therapy: Speak with your physician about how your hormonal changes could be impacting your risk of UTIs.
 Some physicians recommend estrogen supplements to help.

-- Use URIEXO® daily: Taken daily, URIEXO® will help flush out bacteria and provide a bacterial defense before UTIs can start.
+- Use URIEXO® daily: Taken daily, URIEXO® will help flush out bacteria and help maintain urinary tract & bladder health.

-Developing a daily routine, with URIEXO® is the secret to preventing and eliminating UTIs, once and for all.
+Developing a daily routine, with URIEXO® is the secret to maintaining urinary tract & bladder health.

 Diabetes & UTIs: If you’re a person with Type 2 diabetes, your risk of developing UTIs may be even higher than non-diabetics.
 Click here for some prevention tips to reduce your risk of getting UTIs.